Men, masculinities, and environmental issues

 Disasters

-The human-induced climate crisis is making ‘natural’ disasters and extreme weather events more common and intense.
-These are having devastating impacts on human communities, and women and other marginalised groups tend to be worse affected.
-For instance, research has found women are up to 14 times more likely than men to die in disasters.
-Men’s violence against women and children often intensifies in these contexts, including sexual violence and exploitation towards those who are displaced, and domestic and family violence as some men feel a greater need to exert coercive control.
-Compounding this is the domination of disaster responses by men.
+The human-induced climate crisis is making ‘natural’ disasters and extreme weather more common and intense.
+These are having devastating impacts on human communities, and women and other marginalised groups with fewer resources tend to be worse affected.
+Research suggests that natural disasters lower the life expectancy of women more than that of men (i.e., killing more women than men, and killing women at an earlier age than men), especially in countries where women’s socioeconomic status is lower; for example, because they are not taught skills such as swimming.
+Men’s violence against women and children often intensifies in these contexts, including sexual violence and exploitation towards those who are displaced, and domestic and family violence as some men feel a greater desire to exert coercive control.
+Compounding this is the domination of disaster response management by men.
 Men can also find it difficult to deal with the trauma and loss caused by disasters, in contrast to the heroic ‘saviour’ role they are expected to perform, and may turn to maladaptive coping strategies such as substance abuse.

 Resources: